 Getting started with healthy weight loss

 While there is no “one size fits all” solution to permanent healthy weight loss, the following guidelines are a great place to start:

 - Think lifestyle change, not short-term diet.
 Permanent weight loss is not something that a “quick-fix” diet can achieve.
-Instead, think about weight loss as a permanent lifestyle change—a commitment to your health for life.
+Instead, think about weight loss as a permanent lifestyle change—a commitment to replace high-calorie foods with healthier, lower-calorie alternatives, reduce your portion sizes, and become more active.
 Various popular diets can help jumpstart your weight loss, but permanent changes in your lifestyle and food choices are what will work in the long run.

 - Find a cheering section.
 Social support means a lot.
 Programs like Jenny Craig and Weight Watchers use group support to impact weight loss and lifelong healthy eating.
 Seek out support—whether in the form of family, friends, or a support group—to get the encouragement you need.